SynteLang/SynteLang/README.md

 Syntə info *press enter to quit*                0s      <-- elapsed running time in seconds ╭───────────────────────────────────────────────────╮

-                                    Load: 0.00          <-- If the sound engine is overloaded, listings will be removed without warning
+                                    Load: 0.00          <-- If the sound engine is overloaded, the sound engine will restart without warning